testndev/articles/testing/300-web-app-testing-tools-benchmark.md

 The fact that a tool is sponsored by a company can be:

 - a strong point 👍, as it can ensure the sustainability of the project, and the development of the tool
-- or a weak point 👎, if the company decides to change the license, or to stop the development of project
+- or a weak point 👎, if the company decides to change its strategy, or to stop its support of the project

 The table below gives you an overview of the licenses and sponsors of the 5 tools: